 When deciding what kind of workout you want to do, you should first know what you want to gain from it.
-Workouts are essentially just a set list of exercises (and their variations) that strengthen certain areas of the body.
+Workouts are essentially just a set list of exercises (and variations) that strengthen certain areas of the body.
 Of course, there’s the reps, sets and weird faces you make as you get more and more tired, but there are three (arguably four or five or six) main areas that you might want to focus on to meet your goals.

 - Endurance training